r-grandorder/tri-hermes/en/pages/heiankyo.md

 This is what it is to be a warrior—— A Heian Warrior.

 **Narration:**
 In the archipelago of the Far East, where monsters, demons, and the evil spirits of mountains and rivers still hold dominance,he is a person who protects the world of man from the Demonic Sphere, at great risk to his own life.

 **Young Warrior:**
 ......

 **Young Warrior:**
 …………Hnnnnnn.

 **Young Warrior:**
 What a waste of time.
 This doesn't feel right <u>at all</u>！

 **Young Warrior:**
-...What is it, what am I missing?It wasn’t like this when I was a kid on the mountain!
+...What is it, what am I missing?
+It wasn’t like this when I was a kid on the mountain!

 **Young Warrior:**
 What’s wrong?

 **Young Warrior:**
 What am I missing?

 **Young Warrior:**
 This is no good, it can’t be this!

 **Young Warrior:**
-Guardian of the Capital!I’m far from capable enough to be one of Raikou’s Four Heavenly Kings!
+Guardian of the Capital!
+I’m far from capable enough to be one of Raikou’s Four Heavenly Kings!

 **Young Warrior:**
 This is simply&mdash;

 **Young Warrior:**
 I won’t ever become a heavenly warrior.

 **Young Warrior:**
 ......